-January 13, 2015 – We’ve talked about the adventures we have out and about with the animals we look after, but if you’re just starting out, you might not be sure exactly where to start when you arrive at the client’s home.
+We’ve talked about the adventures we’ve had out and about with the animals we look after, but if you’re just starting out, you might not be sure exactly where to start when you arrive at the client’s home.
 Today we’ll look at visits for cats.
-In upcoming posts we’ll devote our time to small animals and birds, house visits, and dogs.
+In upcoming posts we’ll devote our time to small animals and birds, dogs, and just house visits.

 Arriving at the Cat Visit

 - Visits to cats vary depending on the client and the needs of the cat.
 We try for one visit a day, but you’ll be asked for a visit every second day quite frequently.
 We used to take only daily calls, but we will now do every-other-day visits also.
 For long vacations…(and sometimes short ones)…we’ve been asked to go in every third day.
 We refuse these ones.
 No animal should be left alone for three days.

 - Once in awhile we’ll be asked to go twice a day…sometimes because of medications and sometimes because they just love their cat and don’t want to change his feeding schedule.

 - Not all cats are sociable.
 Do your best to at least put your eyes on the cat at every visit you’re there.

 - Cats love cleanliness.
 You might find the client leaves you a few clean bowls out so you won’t refill a dirty one.
 We generally use the same bowl over and over but we clean it well at every visit.
 Then again, some wet food dries as hard as cement so the bowl sometimes needs a soaking while we do the rest of our call and that’s when a second bowl comes in handy.
 Plus I tend to think the family will look at their untouched bowls and wonder what we did.